microsoft/azure-pipelines-yaml/design/pipeline-resources.md

     connection: string # service connection to connect to the source, defaults to primary source connection
     source: string  # source repository to fetch
     ref: string  # ref name to use, defaults to 'refs/heads/master'
+    trigger:  # enables triggers for this resource, optional; Defaults to no triggers.
+      batch: boolean
+      branches:  # branch conditions to filter the events, optional; Defaults to all branches.
+        include: [ string ]  # branches to consider the trigger events, optional; Defaults to all branches.
+        exclude: [ string ]  # branches to discard the trigger events, optional; Defaults to none.
+      paths:
+        include: [ string ]  # file paths to consider the trigger events, optional; Defaults to all branches.
+        exclude: [ string ]  # file paths to discard the trigger events, optional; Defaults to none.
+    pr:
+      branches:  # branch conditions to filter the events, optional; Defaults to all branches.
+        include: [ string ]  # branches to consider the trigger events, optional; Defaults to all branches.
+        exclude: [ string ]  # branches to discard the trigger events, optional; Defaults to none.
+      paths:
+        include: [ string ]  # file paths to consider the trigger events, optional; Defaults to all branches.
+        exclude: [ string ]  # file paths to discard the trigger events, optional; Defaults to none.
 ```

 ### Examples